 “Perhaps this disparity is the result of pride.
 I don’t mean the simple, blatant pride of self-aggrandizement, but rather the subtler, self-deceiving pride of hubris, the false confidence of believing we understand what we do not…Do we let our hubris tell us we don’t need to re-examine our history, information sources, or culture?
 Do we let it convince us we don’t need to listen to accounts that unsettle our assumptions?”
 Bonnie Kristian, “White, Black and Blue: Christians Disagree Over Policing” Christianity Today, 29 June 2020. https://www.christianitytoday.com/ct/2020/june-web-only/white-black-and-blue-christians-disagree-over-policing.html

-“Ladies and gentleman racism is a two fold issue.
+“Ladies and gentlemen racism is a two-fold issue.
 It is a matter of hearts and it is a matter of systems.
 It is sin in hearts and sin in systems.
 And the sin in the heart is addressed through personal transformation, the Gospel.
-The sin in system is addressed by laws.
+The sin in the system is addressed by laws.
 And both of them are equally important.”
 Dr. Eric Mason.
 “S1, E4: Dr. Eric Mason.”
 The Dharius Daniels Podcast, 2 June 2020, https://open.spotify.com/episode/34kyRydF6mTGQRnoSmznFI

 “If people are born in sin and people build a society, that society will be structured in ways that reinforce whatever sins dominate the hearts of those who build it.
 Therefore, even if many people’s hearts change a few generations later, those structures might still perpetuate the problems associated with that society’s ‘original sins’.”
 Kelly Hamren, “Social Justice, Critical Race Theory, Marxism, and Biblical Ethics.”
 Christianity Today, 3 July 2020. https://www.christianitytoday.com/edstetzer/2020/june/reflections-from-christian-scholar-on-social-justice-critic.html